data-edu/rstudio_edu_post/rstudio_edu_post.md

 opportunity to find blind spots.
 Josh has used, taught, and written about multilevel models regularly for years.
 Ryan had a basic understanding of the concepts, but less experience using them.
-And second, a collective goal–in this case, writing a book together– motivated us to communicate openly and experiment with different ways to create a great experience for our readers.
+And second, a collective goal—in this case, writing a book together—motivated us to communicate openly and experiment with different ways to create a great experience for our readers.

 ## Write in the open to get feedback from readers

-There are all kinds of ways to build empathy for new learners, like “listening” on social media, interviewing community members, and regularly trying to learn new things ourselves.
-Using open source materials is another approach—one that the R community and others have embraced.
+There are all kinds of ways to build empathy for new learners, like “listening” on social media, interviewing members of the R community, and regularly trying to learn new things ourselves.
+Creating in the open is another approach—one that the R community and others have embraced.
 [Open source educational resources, software, and science make code available to readers to encourage collaboration and accountability](https://rviews.rstudio.com/2020/07/01/open-source-authorship-of-data-science-in-education-using-r/).
-But can open source writing also help us check our biases about what learners need by including the learners themselves in the development of materials?
+But can open source writing also help us check our biases about what learners need by including the learners themselves in the development of the content?

-When data scientists share their writing and code through sites like GitHub and Kaggle, that sharing comes with an unspoken invitation to communicate with the authors.
+When data scientists share their writing and code through sites like GitHub and Kaggle, that sharing comes with an unspoken invitation to communicate with the creators.
 Most of the time, that communication is about improving code.
 When the open source project is designed to teach something new, the communication can also be about improving the learning experience.